ComfyCon-AU/april_2024/content/english/previous_events/2024_04/appsec,-what-do-you-even-do--preliminary-observations-&-insights-from-a-global-survey-of-practitioners..md

 ---
-title: AppSec, what do you even do?
-Preliminary observations & insights from a global survey of practitioners.
+title: "AppSec, what do you even do?
+Preliminary observations & insights from a global survey of practitioners."
 meta_title: ""
 description: ComfyCon AU 2024 Winter
 date: 2024-04-06 00:00:00